Educa-CH/atelier-faber/README.md

 ## Files
 The app consists of a single Python file, app.py, which contains all the routes and logic for the app.
 The file is organized into four main sections, each containing the logic for one of the app's routes.

-## Running the App
-To run the app, navigate to the directory containing app.py in your terminal or command prompt and run the following command: python app.py.
-This will start the Flask development server and make the app available at http://localhost:5000/.
-You can then access the app by navigating to that URL in your web browser.

 ## Conclusion
 Congratulations!
 You have successfully learned how to build and run a Flask app that utilizes external APIs and libraries to perform various functions.
 Feel free to modify the app and experiment with new features!